List of attacks on synagogues in Israel: 2012

-In Hamat Gader, the ancient synagogue mosaic was smashed and daubed with graffiti in protest of archeological digs at ancient gravesites.
+In Hamat Tiberias, the ancient synagogue mosaic was smashed and daubed with graffiti in protest of archeological digs at ancient gravesites.
 The head of the Eastern Galilee and Golan region of the Antiquities Authority said the vandalism "destroyed one of the most magnificent synagogues in the country," and that "the damage is irreversible, it's doubtful we will be able to see the mosaic like it was before...
-The mosaic floor was here for 1,600 years until these vandals destroyed so many years of history.”Vandals damage mosaic floor at ancient synagogue, Mosaic Matters, 29 May 2012.
+The mosaic floor was here for 1,600 years until these vandals destroyed so many years of history.”